Ontraport/PilotPress/readme.txt

 == Changelog ==
 = 1.9.7 =
 * Fixed bug with filtering posts in the admin dashboard not filtering properly on criteria
-* Fixed show_if has_any shortcode not hiding/showing correctly
+* Fixed show_if has_any shortcode not hiding/showing content correctly
 * Fixed warnings showing up in Posts if no membership levels were selected for category protection

 = 1.9.6 =